sahu1shivani/Gender-and-Emotion-Recognition/README.md

 # Gender-and-Emotion-Recognition
-The Objective of this project was to detect gender(Male/Female) and recognize emotions(Happy/Sad).There were two available datasets for both Gender and Emotions.The Emotion dataset was in HDF5 Fromat and Gender comprised of images.
+A custom CNN architecture and transfer learning based pre-trained model for recognizing Gender and Emotions from a still image.
-The Emotion Dataset after the training allows it to learn from the images and labels which enables to make predictions on new,unseen images.
+There are two available datasets for both Gender and Emotions.The Emotion dataset is in HDF5 Fromat and Gender comprises of images.
-The pretrained model from Emotion Dataset helps in segregating the data in 4 four classes-HappyMale,HappyFemale,SadMale,SadFemale.
+Achieved an Accuracy of 93%

-##Getting Started :
+### Prerequisites

-Install R
+Make sure you have the following:

-  python 3.7+
+- Python 3.7+
-tensorflow
+- TensorFlow
-numpy
+- Keras
-opencv3.x
+- NumPy
-MTCNN for face detection
+- A good GPU